openshift/pipelines-docs/contributing/proc_git-setup.md

 # Using Git

-Knative on OpenShift uses Git to manage repositories.
 This guide explains how to set up your system to connect to the proper git repositories.

-`openshift-knative/docs`is a public GitHub repository that hosts the Knative on OpenShift documentation.
+`openshift/pipelines-docs` is a public GitHub repository that hosts the OpenShift Pipelines documentation.

 * [Installing Git](#Installing-Git)
 * [Configuring Git](#Configuring-Git)